 Navigating to Setup -> Build -> Customize -> Omni-Channel -> Service Channel

-In the next step, you need to setup Service Channel which determines which object should be enabled for Omni-Channel objects such as a case, lead, SOS session, or even a custom object.
-And also can assign Custom Console Component as a footer.
+Now, you need to set up Service Channel in the next step, which determines which object should be enabled for Omni-Channel objects such as a case, lead, SOS session, or even a custom object.
+And also, can assign Custom Console Component as a footer.

 Step 2: Create a Routing Configuration